daegalus/csrd/content.fr/02-creating-your-character/04-focus.md

 ### Support

 Foci that allow a character to help others succeed, defend others, heal others who are hurt, and so on are support foci.
-Of course, most foci abilities are often used in aid of others, but support foci (such as Siphons Power) prioritize aiding, healing, and improving the character who takes the focus.
+Of course, most foci abilities are often used in aid of others, but support foci (such as Siphonne les Pouvoirs) prioritize aiding, healing, and improving the character who takes the focus.

 Support foci rely on a variety of methods to provide their help, including martial training used in defense, supernatural ou sci-fi means of providing healing, ou simply easing the cares of others through entertainment.